 - Factors to consider when researching specific locations:

 - What are local transportation options?

 - What season will it be when you are studying abroad?

 The program specific application includes essays, recommendations, transcripts, etc. All of these materials will be submitted through the PackAbroad application.
-Questions about the application should be directed to the Study Abroad Office.

 As part of the meeting with the Poole Global Programs Office (next step), you will discuss the courses you plan to take while abroad.
 To assist in this conversation, it is helpful for you be familiar with your degree audit as well as the classes offered at the host institution.
 You can view what classes students have previously taken and how they transferred back to NC State by visiting the NC State Transfer Database.
 In addition, you should utilize the program pages on the Study Abroad Office’s website to find the course catalog for your host institution.

 As part of the application, you will work with the Poole Global Programs Office to complete the Course Approval Form.
 This form outlines potential classes to take at your host university and their transfer equivalents at NC State.
 For more information on completing the course approval form, visit the Course Approval Form page.

 Once you have chosen a specific program and begun the application, there will be a link in your PackAbroad application to schedule a meeting with the Global Programs Office.
 Take this opportunity to discuss housing options, location, culture, etc. as well as what courses to take while abroad.